ClickCease

 Step 2: Calculate Net Proceeds After Mortgage Payoff

-Next, you need to see what you’ll actually pocket from this sale.
+Next, you need to see what you’ll pocket from this sale.

 Grab your mortgage payoff amount and subtract it from your home’s estimated value.
-Then subtract closing costs, which usually run about 2% to 3% of the sale price, plus real estate commissions if you’re using an agent.
+Then subtract closing costs, which usually run about 2% to 3% of the sale price, plus real estate commissions if you use an agent.

-Don’t forget about property taxes, HOA fees, or any other random bills tied to your house.
+Remember property taxes, HOA fees, or other random bills tied to your house.

 What’s left after all these deductions is your actual take-home money.
-Sometimes it’s a nice chunk, sometimes it barely covers moving expenses, but at least you’ll know upfront.
+Sometimes, it’s a nice chunk, and sometimes, it barely covers moving expenses, but at least you’ll know upfront.

 Step 3: Prepare Your Property for Sale